One of medical waiver cases Immigration Trust dealt with

 If these medical conditions are evident (in most instances further reports from specialists are required to confirm this), then the applicant’s condition will be deemed to impose a significant cost and/or demand on the provision of New Zealand’s health services and therefore the individual will fail the requirement to demonstrate a satisfactory standard of health.

-In the case of acute medical conditions, there is a relatively high probability that the condition or group of conditions will require health services costing more than NZ$41,000.00 within five years from the date the assessment is made; or
+In the case of acute medical conditions, there is a relatively high probability that the condition or group of conditions will require health services costing more than NZD 41,000.00 within five years from the date the assessment is made; or

-In the case of chronic recurring medical conditions, over the predicted course of the condition or group of conditions, there is a relatively high probability that the condition or group of conditions will require health services costing more than NZ$41,000.00; or
+In the case of chronic recurring medical conditions, over the predicted course of the condition or group of conditions, there is a relatively high probability that the condition or group of conditions will require health services costing more than NZD 41,000.00; or

 There is a relatively high probability that the applicant’s medical condition or group of conditions will require health services for which the current demand in New Zealand is not being met (irrespective of actual service costs).

-In most instances where an individual is deemed to not meet the ASH, this does not necessarily mean the individual will not qualify for the grant of a residence visa.
+In most instances where an individual doesn’t meet the ASH, this does not necessarily mean the individual will not qualify for the grant of a residence visa.

 Our firm can engage with you to apply for a medical waiver for your case engaging with you, a medical consultant and your CO.